Feyerabend/vm/jvm1/README.md

 }
 ```

+The sample should be rather straight forward: it prints "Hi to you!" at the prompt
+when it runs.
+The source should be familiar with C, from which it borrows a lot.

 We use tools for manipulating this by compiling it with `javac` and then
 running the compiled file with `java`.
 In this case an interaction with
 the tools might look like this: